Is Flaxseed Gluten-Free?

 Smoothies: Add one tablespoon or two of ground flaxseed meal to a smoothie or shake for a quick morning boost.
 Your day has just gotten a bit better!

-Baking: Excellent for cookies, muffins, pancakes, and quick slices of bread.
-If you enjoy baking, roughly ground flaxseeds may be added to any of these recipes to improve the texture and nutrients.
+Baking: Cookies, muffins, pancakes, and quick breads benefit greatly from flaxseeds.
+If you love baking, you can add roughly ground flaxseeds to any of these recipes to enhance the texture and nutrients.

 Salads: Drizzle flaxseed oil over roasted veggies or add chopped seeds as a last-minute garnish.
 Replace the olive oil with flaxseed oil to produce a vinaigrette.

-Snacks: Flaxseed oil may be sprinkled over popcorn, or crushed flaxseed meal can be blended with herbs and spices to make your own crackers or baked chips.
+Snacks: You can sprinkle flaxseed oil over popcorn, or blend crushed flaxseed meal with herbs and spices to make your own crackers or baked chips.

 Oatmeal: Oatmeal just got smarter with flaxseed meal.
 Shake overdone oatmeal or chia seed pudding with a little cinnamon and brown sugar.